mukaiizawa/Paren/man/man7/paren-tutorial.md

        (in x 'a 'b 'c))
 t

 The case operator takes alternating keys and expressions and returns the value of the expression after the key that matches.
 You can supply a final expression as the default.

-) (def translate (sym)
+) (function translate (sym)
        (case sym
          apple 'mela
          onion 'cipolla